FACTS & FIGURES

 Allowed

-According to Chilean legislation, being married to a Chilean national or having a child born on Chilean soil does not facilitate the naturalisation process, and only paves the way for residence permits.
+According to Chilean legislation, having a child born on Chilean soil does not facilitate the naturalization process and only paves the way for residence permits.

-Dual and multiple citizenship are both allowed according to Chilean law.
-Any Chilean citizen acquiring second citizenship will not lose their original citizenship.
-Reciprocally, foreign nationals who acquire Chilean citizenship are not required to renounce their original nationality.
+Dual and multiple citizenships are both allowed under Chilean law.
+A Chilean citizen who acquires a second citizenship does not lose their original nationality.
+Likewise, foreign nationals who obtain Chilean citizenship are not required to renounce their original nationality.
 Chilean citizens are not required to register or justify their dual citizenship status.

 Contributors